 On campus for essential use only

-- Study spaces - for information on which Library spaces are open and their opening times, as well as other study spaces across campus
+- Study spaces - see which Library spaces are open and their opening times, as well as other study spaces across campus

 - Click & Collect - this service is to continue to support those who do not wish to access the Library beyond Floor 1 or to browse the shelves.
-All current staff and students can order up to 10 print books using our Click & Collect service via an online form, and then pick up their items from the collection point at the Library helpdesk, between 10:00 and 4:00, every day
+All current staff and students can order up to 10 print books using our using our Click & Collect service via an online form, and then pick up their items from the collection point in Short Loan (as a reserved item) every day during Library opening hours

 Freepost returns - all current Warwick staff and students in the UK can post books back to us, free of charge, using our freepost returns service - Clicksit Collect+ freepost service

 - This service is for all staff and students, and for returns from the UK only.

 How to return your books